 I’ve been charged with committing a criminal offence, what happens next?

 Please note: The information provided in this article is based on the presumption that a charge sheet has been issued and a police interview has occurred.
-If you have not been issued with a charge sheet or attended a police interview, please read our articles “What is a charge sheet” and “Attending a police interview” (coming soon).
+If you have not been issued with a charge sheet or attended a police interview, please read our articles “What is a Charge Sheet” and “Attending a Police Interview”.

 So, you have been charged with committing a criminal offence and have received your charge sheet, now what?